 How to get to Saranda

 Corfu: The nearest international airport is located in Corfu, Greece, which is a 30-minute ferry trip away from Saranda.
-From Corfu, there are one to four daily departures, depending of the time of the year.
+From Corfu, there are several daily departures, depending of the time of the year.
 The faster hydrofoils take 30 minutes and the slower ferries 70 minutes to travel.
 The hydrofoils and ferries arrive at the port, located right in the center of the city.

 Tirana: The Tirana airport is the closest international airport in Albania.
 The bus from West Tirana to Saranda departs some 6-7 times a day.
 You’ll find the place from Google Maps by ”Terminali i Autobuzave të Jugt”.
 It’s known as the Eagle roundabout and located about 3 kilometers away from the center of Tirana.
-The journey costs 13 euros and takes about 6 hours, depending of the stops.
-It’s a rustic minibus, so it’s not the most luxurious way to travel.
+The journey costs 14 euros and takes about 6 hours, depending of the stops.
 The bus finishes in Parku Miqësia in the center.
 Buses to Tirana also leave from the same square.

 Bus timetables: gjirafa.com